Hover over images for detail:

 Japanese and Chinese wisteria also differ by the directional rotation of the vine around a tree — counter-clockwise or clockwise, respectively.
 Although both are invasive and difficult to control or eradicate, Chinese is worse.
 (Least aggressive is American wisteria.)

 Click Vine Removal for details regarding ivy and vine removal from a host tree.
 Wisteria vines reproduce by seed from the pods and by runners or stolons (above-ground stems) that produce shoots and roots at short intervals.
 To prevent dispersal, wisteria seed pods should be removed and disposed.

-Cut the vine at the ground and pull all the roots out to effectively remove this plant.
-For large vines cut with a hand saw or battery operated sawzall near the ground, or use a chain saw above the ground; and dig out large roots with a Pulaski tool, mattock and weed wrench.
+Cut tree-climbing vines at the ground and pull out all the roots to effectively remove this plant.
+For large vines, cut with a hand saw or battery operated reciprocating saw near the ground, or use a chain saw above the ground; dig out large roots with a Pulaski tool, mattock and weed wrench.

 The ground should be moist to successfully uproot wisteria runners.
 One of the best times for uprooting is late fall and winter during a warm interval when the ground has thawed.